 - Assignment & Transfer

 - Change of Control

 Every issued Gas Shipping/Supply Licence contains provisions regarding the assignment/ transfer of the licence.
 The licence can be assigned to anyone else once they are capable of fulfilling the conditions of the licence.
 They must have the same capabilities as the original licence holder.

 In the case of an assignment/transfer there is a requirement to notify CRU PRIOR to assignment/transfer.
 This allows CRU to analyse the suitability of the proposed new licence holder.

 The term change means that the majority control of the licensee changes by way of an asset sale or sale of shares.
 Where a change of control arises there is no licence requirement to obtain prior permission from the CRU However CRU should be notified within 3 months of the change of control.

-Under Schedule 2 of the Electricity Supply Licence, the Commission may revoke the licence if the Licensee has not commenced carrying on the Supply Business within 6 months of the date the licence comes into force.
+Under Schedule 2 of the Gas Shipping/Supply Licence, the Commission may revoke the licence if the Licensee has not commenced carrying on the Supply Business within 6 months of the date the licence comes into force.
 CRU can grant an extension where is satisfied that the delay is beyond reasonable control of the licensee.

 Once the CRU is satisfied that an extension can be granted a letter is issued via post to the licence holder along with a scanned copy via email.

 Revocation can be made at the consent of the licensee or grantee or by the CRU in accordance with the grounds for revocation provided in Schedule 1 of the licence.
 It requires the agreement of the licensee and/or 30 days’ notice.
 CRU would engage with the licensee before a revocation was considered.